-- To enrich the Catholic lives of each pupil by offering a religious programme which will support their parents in handing on our faith. - To create the opportunity for each child to reach their full potential: spiritually, academically, socially, emotionally and physically in a safe and caring environment. - To provide an education which enables every child to be proud of their learning and achievements by delivering a modern, active, broad and balanced curriculum thus ensuring high academic literacy, numeracy and ICT standards throughout the school.
+- A Catholic school for everyone, which will enrich the lives of all pupils and support parents with the handing on of the faith. - To create the opportunity for each child to reach their full potential: spiritually, academically, socially, emotionally and physically in a safe and caring environment. - To provide an education which enables every child to be proud of their learning and achievements by delivering a modern, active, broad and balanced curriculum thus ensuring high academic literacy, numeracy and ICT standards throughout the school.